Goran-n/modern-saas-stack/PERMISSIONS_ARCHITECTURE.md

 # Permissions Architecture Style Guide

 ## Overview
-This document explains the permission handling architecture for the Kibly platform, specifically how permissions should be structured across different layers of the system.
+This document explains the permission handling architecture for the Figgy platform, specifically how permissions should be structured across different layers of the system.

 ## Core Principle: Multi-Layered Permission Architecture